Gympie North railway station

 Gympie North railway station is located on the North Coast line in Queensland, Australia.
 It serves the town of Gympie.

 History

 Gympie North was opened on 4 February 1989 as a replacement for Gympie station, when the latter was bypassed by a new eight kilometre alignment that was built as part of the electrification of the North Coast line.

 The station consists of one platform.
-Opposite the platform lie two crossing loops, and a siding in which an InterCity Express electric multiple unit stables at night.

 Services

-Gympie North is the northern boundary of the TransLink network.
-It is serviced by two daily City network services towards Brisbane Roma Street.
+Gympie North is the northern boundary of the Translink network.
+It is serviced by two daily Citytrain network services towards Brisbane Roma Street.

 Gympie North is also served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and the Bundaberg and Rockhamption Tilt Trains.

 A free shuttle bus operates between the station and Gympie town centre.